Taiwing/override/level07/README.md

 ```

 Now since the index 114 wont directly work we could do a got overwrite.
 The got
-table is way before the stack in memory the index needs to be negative but this
+table is way before the stack in memory so the index needs to be negative but
-is actually possible.
+this is actually possible.
 The problem here is also passing a parameter.
 It can
 probably be done by overwriting parameters already given to function whose got
 address is being overwritten, but this is a lot of work.
 The simplest solution
 is to overflow our index.